25 Hints for Fixing Roof and Gutter Issues

 Make Repairs With a Slip Joint

-When you buy your new gutter section, make sure you order either an inside or outside box miter at the same time.
-Cut a 3-in. section from the box miter with a tin snips, and you've got yourself a custom slip joint.
+When you buy the new gutter section, make sure you order either an inside or outside box miter at the same time.
+Cut a 3-in. section from the box miter with a tin snips, and you’ve got yourself a custom slip joint.
 Hang the new gutter next to the old one, and then slide the patch under the seam.